psycopg/psycopg/docs/basic/copy.rst

 iterable (a list of tuples, or any iterable of sequences): the Python values are adapted as they would be in normal querying.
 To perform such operation use a :sql:`COPY ...
-FROM STDIN` with `Cursor.copy()` and use `~Copy.write_row()` on the resulting object in a ``with`` block.
+FROM STDIN` with `Cursor.copy()` and use `~Copy.write_row()` on the resulting object in a `!with` block.
 On exiting the block the operation will be concluded:

 .. code:: python